 Inventory shrinkage refers to the difference between the merchandise a retailer shows in its records and the actual physical count of merchandise on hand.
 This difference can be attributed to operational errors, internal loss, and/or external loss.
 Shrink is an inevitability in the retail environment, but loss caused by retail theft is something LP and asset protection professionals work hard to prevent.

-Results from 2017 National Retail Security Survey (NRSS), which were released just before the National Retail Federation’s (NRF) PROTECT conference in June 2017, report that inventory shrink accounted for 1.44 percent of retail sales, or $48.9 billion, in 2016.
+Results from the 2017 National Retail Security Survey (NRSS), which were released just before the National Retail Federation’s (NRF) PROTECT conference in June 2017, report that inventory shrink accounted for 1.44 percent of retail sales, or $48.9 billion, in 2016.
 This is up from 1.38 percent ($45.2 billion) in 2015.

 Get the facts about shoplifting in our FREE Special Report,Tips on How to Stop Shoplifting: What You Can Learn from Shoplifting Statistics, Organized Retail Crime Facts & Shoplifting Stories right now!

 Shoplifters and Organized Retail Crime

 Shoplifting and organized retail crime are major contributors to the external loss component of inventory shrink.
 The NRSS indicates that shoplifting accounted for 36.5 percent of the reported shrink in 2016—by far the largest contributing factor to retail loss in the survey.
 The average loss doubled from the previous year to nearly $800 per shoplifting incident, up from about $377 in 2015.

 Employee theft, also known as internal theft, occurs when employees steal from the organization where they are employed.
 Retailers that participated in the 2017 NRSS say that employee/internal theft amounted to 30 percent of inventory shrink in 2016.
 The report also found that the average loss of dishonest employee cases increased from $1,233.77 to $1,922.80.

 Other Retail Theft Statistics